oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 Go back to _Design_ mode.
 Let's fill up the details panel with information about the Sales Rep.

+### Hands On Lab - Step 14: Add Sales Rep details

-Set the panel's _Flew Row_ style attribute with:
+Let's start by setting the panel's _Flew Row_ style attribute with:

 `width:100%;height:100%`